Plenty of respect as Japan prepare to face Spain

 "I think we've been doing what we're supposed to do," she said.

-"Spain are going to attack us but I think if we keep the goals to the minimum and have a good defensive performance, that's good preparation for the knockout stage."
+"Spain is going to attack us but I think if we keep the goals to the minimum and have a good defensive performance, that's good preparation for the knockout stage."